scrutinously/mmx-scripts/README.md

 `plotExport.sh <path to log file>`\
 ex. `plotExport.sh ~/mmx-node/testnet3/logs/mmx_node_2022_01_14.txt` will parse the input log file and output a CSV file with the same name.
 The CSV will contain the won block height, k size of the plot, the plot ID, the score that won, and the space difficulty at the time.

+### mmxStats.sh
+`mmxStats.sh <path to log file>`\
+ex. `mmxStats.sh ~/mmx-node/testnet3/logs/mmx_node_2022_01_14.txt` will parse the input log file and display stats such as plots passing filter, lookup times, blocks won, VDF stats, etc. The dropped stats at the bottom are not a concern unless they are incredibly high.
+These are common when a peer disconnects.
+If they are making up a large percentage of your total uploads, then it may be a concern.